korara78/note-app-hooks/README.md

 ## App Instructions

+Selecting from menu options:

-You may input a new note reminder and press Enter to save it.
-Clicking the input field provides a list of previously saved note reminders displayed in a menu.
-Clicking the Add note button moves the inputted text to be displayed as a note reminder.
+Clicking the input field will display a hidden menu of previously saved Note Reminders.
+Select desired Note Reminder and click the Add note button.
+This Note Reminder will be displayed on a static list even if the webpage is refreshed.

+Creating a new Note Reminder:

+You may create a new Note Reminder by inputting text in the input field then press the Enter key on the keyboard.
+This will save it unto this hidden menu.

 # Getting Started with Create React App